girba/thegtbook/README.md

 Now, you should be able to use the `pillar` in your shell as any other commands.
 And, when you will clone a book repository, you don't have to execute the `download.sh` and you can directly compile it using `compile.sh`.

 ###Caveats

 * You must neither use spaces nor underscores (`_`) in file names.

+* Some png file may trigger an error when compiling tex to pdf

+	libpng warning: iCCP: known incorrect sRGB profile

+Solution, convert png file to use the right color profile

+	find . -type f -name "*.png" -exec convert {} -strip {} \;

 Tools
 -----